ioBroker/dev-server/README.md

 For additional command line arguments, see below.

+> [!NOTE]
-_Note:_ the executable can either be called with the short name `dev-server` or its full name `iobroker-dev-server`.
+> The executable can either be called with the short name `dev-server` or its full name `iobroker-dev-server`.
 We will use the first way in this document.

 ### Exclude temporary folder